 How do you pronounce Segullah?
 Say-Goo-Law.
 Place the stress on the first syllable (or on all three syllables equally).
 Segullah rhymes with Oo-la-la, write & draw, coup d’etat, Blanche DuBois, shock & awe, Lah-dee-dah, looky, ma!

-Managing Editor: Shelah Miner
+Editor-in-Chief: Shelah Miner

-Assistant Blog Editors: Kellie George
+Blog Editors: Kellie George and Sandra Jergensen

 Poetry Editor: Lara Niedermeyer